Freight Shipping from San Bernardino to St. Louis

 How much does it cost to ship freight from San Bernardino to St. Louis?

-Full truckload (FTL) rates from San Bernardino, CA to St. Louis, MO currently range from $4,285-$5,281 for a standard dry van load over the 1,993-mile route.
+Full truckload (FTL) rates from San Bernardino, CA to St. Louis, MO currently range $4,285-$5,281 (roughly $2.16-$2.67 per mile over 1,993 miles).
 LTL shipments typically cost $1,296-$2,094 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Bernardino to St. Louis?